SteliosKrom/SteliosKrom/README.md

 ---

 ## 🤝 Open to Collaboration
-🚀 Looking to work on **small- to medium-scale projects** that push creativity and innovation!
+🚀 Looking to work on **small-scale to medium-scale projects** that push creativity and innovation!
 💡 If you have an idea or need a dev partner, let's create something awesome together!

 ---